Share this article.

 A Focused Learning Model that Supports Collaboration

 As we said before, teachers that plan together have more opportunities for reflection and intentional decision-making.
-They can use the following questions as they work to plan and reflect on a lesson using a Focused Learning Model.
+They can use the following questions as they work to plan and reflect on a lesson using Elevated Achievement’s Learning Model.

 Questions to Drive Collaborative Planning